czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I finished with the Credit problem set in python for CS50 and I am still amazed by python.

-**Thoughts:** : I am still solving the given problem set in python and I am very much amazed by the power of this language.
+**Thoughts:** : I am still solving the given problem sets in python and I am very much amazed by the power of this language.
 Now after learning C I can understand a little bit of its charm.

+**Link to work:** N/A

+### Day 62: June 21, 2020

+**Today's Progress**: I finished with the Readability problem set in python for CS50 , one more to go and I can move to the next week lectures.

+**Thoughts:** : I solved readability today and now only DNA problem set is left for this week.
+Lets see what I can do with it tomorrow.
 **Link to work:** N/A